EnglishEN

 • Open expansion valve;

-• Defective heater valve in the heater housing, causing warm air from the heating to enter the evaporator.
-Pinch the coolant hose to the heater core to see if this affects the low pressure.
+• Defective heater door in the HVAC housing, allowing warm air from the heater to enter the evaporator.
+Pinch off the coolant hose to the heater core to see whether this affects low pressure.

 Low pressure high, high pressure high